By Michael Diamond · Updated June 2026

 If you're stretching to afford a primary residence at today's rates, if you don't plan to hold for at least five years, or if you're chasing a specific trophy address in The Colony with no flexibility — waiting another six to twelve months may serve you better.
 Park City rewards patient capital, not forced timing.

-Empire Pass: True ski-in inventory remains thin; expect to act fast when the right unit lists.
+True ski-in inventory remains thin; expect to act fast when the right unit lists.

-Mayflower / Deer Valley East Village: A long-build story.
+A long-build story.
 Today's prices reflect tomorrow's resort.
 Patient capital territory.
+Context: the Deer Valley expansion explained.

 • Know whether your target property is in a nightly-rental approved zone — this changes valuation by hundreds of thousands.